sebastianrich18/CSE-312/README.md

 ## Install Typescript
-run `npm i -g typescript` if this does not work run `sudo npm i -g typescript`
+run `npm install` if this does not work run `sudo npm i -g typescript`

 ## File Directory
 ### src